 Long Branch, New Jersey - 80 minutes from Midtown

 Beach Bee Meadery is right near the boardwalk in Long Branch, and they have a big outdoor area where you can try their brewed mead, hard cider, and spiced apple cider.
 Do you even like mead?
-Who cares.
-It’s fall.
-Beach Bee is open from Tuesday to Sunday starting at noon.
+Who cares, it’s fall.
 As a bonus, this place is a ten-minute walk from the ocean, so you should probably bring a towel and sit on the sand in a fleece.

 Calverton, Long Island - 90 minutes from Midtown

-If you spent a summer WWOOFing in Oregon or Chile, Lewin Farms will probably be up your alley.
-Unlike some places that are essentially just autumnal amusement parks, this is an all-season farm.
+Unlike some places that are essentially just autumnal amusement parks, Lewin Farms is an all-season farm.
 There’s a whole field dedicated to pick-your-own eggplants, peppers, and tomatoes that’s open until late October.
 Grab some nightshades (and pumpkins), check out the farm stand, and then wander through their five-acre corn maze.
-Lewin Farms’ “U-Pick” fields are open until 4:30pm every day but Tuesday, and you can find more details here.
+Find more details here.

 Freehold, NJ - 40 minutes from Midtown